electr1fy0/sorta/README.md

 # Sorta
-A simple file organizer that sorts files in a directory based on file extensions, custom keywords, or finds duplicates.
+A simple file organizer that sorts files in a directory based on custom keywords, finds duplicates, or lists the largest files.

 ## What it does
 Sorta cleans up messy directories by automatically moving files into organized folders.
-It has four commands:
+It has three main commands:

-1. **Extension-based sorting** - Groups files by type (PDFs → docs, images → images, videos → movies)
-2. **Keyword-based sorting** - Groups files based on filename keywords you define
+1.  **Keyword-based sorting** - The default command.
+Groups files based on filename keywords you define in a configuration file.
-3. **Duplicate detection** - Finds and moves duplicate files using SHA256 checksums
+2.  **Duplicate detection** - Finds and moves duplicate files using SHA256 checksums.
-4. **Largest files** - Lists the top 5 largest files in a directory
+3.  **Largest files** - Lists the top 5 largest files in a directory.

 ## Installation
 ```bash